Priya112030/Mean-and-Variance/README.md

-#  Mean and variance of a discrete  distribution
+# Exp 1: Mean and variance of a discrete  distribution
+# Date:21.09.2024

 # Aim :